apt update -y && apt install net-tools -y

 # ss -tunlp

-3) Use lsof command to check if the port is open in Linux
+3) Use "lsof" command to check if the port is open in Linux

 The lsof command is another helpful tool for checking open ports.
 The lsof stands for list open files and displays information about open files on your system.
 This information includes file descriptors, process IDs, user IDs, and so on.